ecwu/ecwu.github.io.source/content/post/pytorch-tutorial.md

 #### Dynamic computational graph

-A **computational graph** is a directed acyclic graph (DAG) that depicts the flow of data through a computational model.
-It is a way to represent the mathematical operations that are performed on the input data to produce the output.
+A **computational graph** represents the flow of data through a computational model in the form of a directed acyclic graph (DAG).
+It serves as a visual representation of the mathematical operations performed on input data to produce the desired output.

 ![computational_graph_equation2.jpg](http://cdn.ecwuuuuu.com/blog/image/pytorch-tutorial/computational_graph_equation2.jpg)

-Allows for efficient and flexible model construction and dynamic control flow.
+PyTorch allows for efficient and flexible model construction and dynamic control flow through its dynamic computational graph.
+Unlike TensorFlow, another popular deep-learning framework that employs static computational graphs, PyTorch constructs and executes the computational graph dynamically during runtime.

-Both PyTorch and TensorFlow are popular deep-learning frameworks that utilize **computational graphs** to define and execute mathematical operations.
-However, they differ in their approach to building and executing these graphs, resulting in dynamic and static computational graphs, respectively.

-- Dynamic Computational Graph (PyTorch):

-  - In PyTorch, the computational graph is constructed and executed dynamically during runtime.
-  - The graph is built on the fly as operations are executed, allowing for more flexibility and dynamic control flow.
-  - This dynamic nature makes it easier to debug and write code that involves complex or varying control flows.
-  - It is well-suited for tasks that require dynamic, on-the-fly graph construction, such as recurrent neural networks or models with varying input sizes.
-  - PyTorch's dynamic nature also enables easier integration with Python control flow and external libraries.
-  - However, the dynamic construction of the graph can result in reduced performance compared to static graphs.
-- Static Computational Graph (TensorFlow):
+The dynamic nature of PyTorch's computational graph enables greater flexibility and control flow.
+The graph is built on-the-fly as operations are executed, making it easier to debug and write code that involves complex or varying control flows.
+This feature is particularly useful for tasks that require dynamic graph construction, like recurrent neural networks or models with varying input sizes.
+Additionally, PyTorch's dynamic nature facilitates seamless integration with Python control flow and external libraries.
+However, it's worth noting that the dynamic construction of the graph may result in reduced performance compared to static graphs.

-  - TensorFlow adopts a static computational graph approach where the graph is defined and compiled before the actual execution.
-  - The graph is constructed independently of the actual data being processed, allowing for potential optimization opportunities.
-  - Once the graph is defined, it can be executed repeatedly without the need for graph construction, which can improve performance.
+In contrast, TensorFlow follows a static computational graph approach where the graph is defined and compiled before execution.
+The graph is constructed independently of the actual data being processed, which allows for potential optimization opportunities.
+Once the graph is defined, it can be executed repeatedly without the need for graph construction, thereby improving performance.

-  - TensorFlow's static nature allows for better graph optimization, such as automatic differentiation and graph pruning.
-  - It is well-suited for scenarios where the model architecture is fixed and known in advance, and the focus is on optimizing performance.
-  - However, the static nature of TensorFlow's graph construction can make it less flexible for models with dynamic control flow or varying input sizes.
-  - Writing code with TensorFlow's static graphs can sometimes be more complex and require more boilerplate code.
+TensorFlow's static nature facilitates better graph optimization, including automatic differentiation and graph pruning.
+It is well-suited for scenarios where the model architecture is fixed and known in advance, with a focus on optimizing performance.
+However, the static nature of TensorFlow's graph construction may limit flexibility for models with dynamic control flow or varying input sizes.
+Writing code with TensorFlow's static graphs can sometimes be more complex and require additional boilerplate code.

-> It's important to note that both frameworks have evolved over time, and there have been advancements in making them more flexible and efficient.
-TensorFlow 2.0 introduced the TensorFlow eager execution mode, which provides a dynamic execution similar to PyTorch, while PyTorch also introduced the TorchScript (torch.JIT) feature in PyTorch 2.0 for static graph optimization.
+> It's important to mention that both frameworks have evolved over time, with advancements made to enhance flexibility and efficiency.
+For instance, TensorFlow 2.0 introduced TensorFlow eager execution mode, which provides a dynamic execution similar to PyTorch.
+PyTorch also introduced TorchScript (`torch.JIT`) in PyTorch 2.0 for static graph optimization.

 #### Automatic differentiation

 [Overview of PyTorch Autograd Engine | PyTorch](https://pytorch.org/blog/overview-of-pytorch-autograd-engine/)

-In PyTorch, automatic differentiation is a fundamental feature that enables efficient computation of gradients for training deep learning models.
-It is tightly integrated with the **dynamic computational graph** of PyTorch, allowing for easy and efficient backpropagation of gradients through the network.
+PyTorch's automatic differentiation is a fundamental feature that enables efficient computation of gradients for training deep learning models.
+It is tightly integrated with PyTorch's *dynamic computational graph*, allowing for easy and efficient backpropagation of gradients through the network.

-PyTorch tracks **operations on tensors** during the forward pass, building a dynamic computational graph as these operations are executed.
-This graph **records the operations and their dependencies**, forming a directed acyclic graph (DAG). __Each node in the graph represents an operation, and the edges represent data dependencies__.
+During the forward pass, PyTorch tracks **operations on tensors**, building a dynamic computational graph as these operations are executed.
+This graph **records the operations and their dependencies**, forming a directed acyclic graph (DAG).
+Each node in the graph represents an operation, and the edges represent data dependencies.

-During the forward pass, PyTorch also **keeps track of the operations required for computing gradients by creating a backward pass function for each operation**.
-This function calculates the gradient of the output with respect to the input tensors by using the chain rule of calculus.
-The backward pass function is then invoked during the backward pass to compute gradients efficiently.
+PyTorch also keeps track of the operations required **for computing gradients** during the forward pass.
+It creates a backward pass function for each operation, which calculates the gradient of the output with respect to the input tensors using the chain rule of calculus.
+During the backward pass, these backward pass functions are invoked to compute gradients efficiently.

-The dynamic nature of the computational graph in PyTorch allows for the automatic differentiation process to be performed on a per-graph basis, meaning that gradients are computed dynamically as the forward pass is executed.
-This dynamic approach enables greater flexibility and control over the model's behavior, as the graph can change at runtime based on the data or control flow.
+The dynamic nature of PyTorch's computational graph allows for the automatic differentiation process to be performed on a per-graph basis.
+Gradients are computed dynamically as the forward pass is executed.
+This dynamic approach offers greater flexibility and control over the model's behavior, as the graph can change at runtime based on the data or control flow.

 To perform backpropagation in PyTorch, you typically define a loss function and call the `backward()` method on the loss tensor. **This triggers the computation of gradients using the dynamic computational graph and the chain rule, updating the gradients of all the model's parameters**.
 These gradients can then be used to update the model's weights using an optimizer, such as stochastic gradient descent (SGD).

-Overall, the automatic differentiation capability in PyTorch, combined with its dynamic computational graph, simplifies the process of computing gradients and enables efficient backpropagation for training deep learning models.
+Overall, PyTorch's automatic differentiation capability, combined with its dynamic computational graph, simplifies the process of computing gradients and enables efficient backpropagation for training deep learning models.

 ### Comparison with Other

+These figures show the usage of DL frameworks based on PyPI downloads, the number of models available on HuggingFace, and the changes in publications over time.

 ![num_hf_models_2023.png](http://cdn.ecwuuuuu.com/blog/image/pytorch-tutorial/num_hf_models_2023.png)